httpaiva/gabriel-paiva/README.md

-### Hi there 👋
+### Hi there, welcome to my profile 👋

 <!--
 **gabriel-paiva/gabriel-paiva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Some things about me:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...